3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 ![Mac Miller in blue](/blog-posts/images/mac-miller-blue.jpg)

-> "Hey, one of these days we'll all get by
+> Hey, one of these days we'll all get by
 >
-> Don't be afraid, don't fall"
+> Don't be afraid, don't fall

 After the very sombre start, the synth and funky bassline of Complicated was fairly jarring on first listen.
 After going back through for a second time, it really just seemed to make sense.
 The lyrics are very dour which contrasts